Richardng56/my-portfolio/README.md

                         Bridging <span class="text-gold-500 italic">Engineering Logic</span> with Financial Oversight
                     </h2>
                     <div class="space-y-6 text-lg text-gray-600 leading-relaxed">
                         <p>A well-rounded Internal Audit professional with extensive experience across financial, operational, taxation, ITGC, and compliance audits.
-Bringing a strong analytical and structured approach to complex business challenges, supported by an academic foundation in Civil Engineering.</p>
+Bringing a strong analytical and structured approach to complex business challenges, supported by an academic foundation in Civil Engineering from the UK.</p>
-                        <p>Recognized as a fast and adaptable learner, with the ability to navigate evolving business environments and strengthen corporate governance frameworks.
-Proven capability to support regulatory compliance while identifying opportunities to enhance operational efficiency.</p>
+                        <p>Recognized as a fast and adaptable learner, with the ability to navigate evolving business environments and strengthen corporate governance frameworks.</p>
                     </div>
                     <div class="grid grid-cols-2 gap-8 mt-12">
                         <div>